-The RWE & TURCAS Denizli Power Plant is an 800MW natural gas-fired combined-cycle power plant being built in the Kaklik Municipality of the Honaz district in the Denizli province of Turkey.
+The RWE & TURCAS Denizli Power Plant is a 775MW natural gas-fired, combined-cycle power plant built in the Kaklik Municipality of the Honaz district in the Denizli province of Turkey.

-RWE holds a 70% stake in the project and will operate the plant.
+RWE holds a 70% stake in the project and operates the plant.
 The remaining 30% is held by Turcas Guney Elektrik Uretim (Turcas).

-The plant will have a guaranteed generating capacity of 775MW to power 3.5 million households in Turkey.
-The power generated by the plant will account for 2% of the total electricity production of Turkey.
+The plant has a guaranteed generating capacity of 775MW to power 3.5 million households in Turkey.
+The power generated by the plant accounts for 2% of the total electricity production of Turkey.

 The project was originally planned by E.ON & Turcas, a joint venture company between E.ON and Turkas.
 E.ON sold its stake in the project to RWE in March 2009.
 The company was subsequently renamed as RWE & Turcas.

 The project permits and permissions, which were issued in the name of E.ON, hold valid for RWE & Turcas as well.
-The plant will operate for 25 years under the General License issued in April 2009 by Enerji Piyasasi Duzenleme Kurumu (EPDK), the energy market regulatory authority of Turkey.
-The license is valid for 49 years.
+The plant operates for 25 years under the general licence issued in April 2009 by Enerji Piyasasi Duzenleme Kurumu (EPDK), the energy market regulatory authority of Turkey.
+The licence is valid for 49 years.

 The transmission lines and the natural gas lines do not form part of the power project.
-The state-owned Turkish Electricity Transmission Company TEIAS will lay the transmission lines, with prefinancing support from RWE & Turcas.
-The amount will be reimbursed by TEIAS during the operational period of the plant.
+The state-owned Turkish Electricity Transmission Company TEIAS laid the transmission lines, with prefinancing support from RWE & Turcas.
+The amount is reimbursed by TEIAS during the operational period of the plant.

-The plant is being constructed on a 26.7ha site.
-Due to limited space, the power plant will be constructed on a 300mx300m area.
+The plant was constructed on a 26.7ha site.
+Due to limited space, the power plant was constructed on a 300m² area.

-The other facilities that will be built at the site include a high voltage switchyard with transformers and distribution systems, a laboratory for testing lubricants and wastewater quality, storage tanks for de-mineralised water, a natural gas receiving station and the central control room.
+The other facilities that were built at the site include a high-voltage switchyard with transformers and distribution systems, a laboratory for testing lubricants and wastewater quality, storage tanks for de-mineralised water, a natural gas receiving station and the central control room.

-The plant will run at full capacity throughout the year.
-The gas will be sourced from the state-owned Botas national gas pipeline running between Isparta and Nazilli.
-A new 255m long spur gas pipeline will be laid to connect power plant with the national gas pipeline.
+The plant will run at full-capacity throughout the year.
+The gas is sourced from the state-owned Botas national gas pipeline running between Isparta and Nazilli.
+A new 255m-long spur gas pipeline was laid to connect the power plant with the national gas pipeline.

-The natural gas receiving station to be built at the plant site will receive the gas from the pipeline.
-The receiving station will be operated by Botas.
-The gas pressure will be reduced from the 40-70 bar in the Botas main pipe line to 30 bar at the receiving station for operational use.
+The natural gas-receiving station built at the plant site receives the gas from the pipeline.
+The receiving station is operated by Botas.
+The gas pressure is reduced from the 40bar-70bar in the Botas main pipeline to 30bar at the receiving station for operational use.

 The corresponding engineering, procurement and construction (EPC) contract was awarded in October 2009.
-All the major components, such as the gas turbines, steam turbine and the air-cooled condensers are being manufactured and supplied by Siemens under a €110m subcontract from Metka.
+All the major components, such as the gas turbines, steam turbine and the air-cooled condensers were manufactured and supplied by Siemens under a €110m subcontract from Metka.

-The power plant is designed-based on multishaft technology and will operate at a 57% efficiency level.
-It will consist of two SGT5- 4000F gas turbines, two heat recovery steam generators (HRSG) and one SST5-5000 steam turbine.
+The design of the power plant was based on multishaft technology and operates at approximately 56% efficiency level.
+It consists of two SGT5- 4000F gas turbines, two heat recovery steam generators (HRSG) and one SST5-5000 steam turbine.

-The HRSGs will have vertical gas passage due to space limitations.
-The steam from both the HRSGs will serve the main steam turbine.
-A supplementary firing system will be installed to generate additional heat.
+The HRSGs has vertical gas passage due to space limitations.
+The steam from both the HRSGs serves the main steam turbine.
+A supplementary firing system was installed to generate additional heat.

-Three SGen5-1000A air cooled condensers (ACC) will be used at the power plant for cooling purposes.
-The air will be cooled at an average cooling capacity of 450MW and will be installed in 95mx50m area.
-The cool air will flow at an average rate of 22,000m3 a second.
+Three SGen5-1000A air-cooled condensers (ACC) are used at the power plant for cooling purposes.
+The air is cooled at an average cooling capacity of 450MW.
+The cool air flows at an average rate of 22,000m3 a second.

-The Siemens SPPA-T3000 power plant automation system will be installed for instrumentation and controlling purposes.
+The Siemens SPPA-T3000 power plant automation system was installed for instrumentation and controlling purposes.

-As a water saving measure, a condensate polishing plant will be installed to separate the dissolved solids from the main condensate so that the condensate can be reused.
+As a water-saving measure, a condensate polishing plant was installed to separate the dissolved solids from the main condensate so that the condensate can be reused.

-The power plant will be connected to the national grid through two 380kV, 13km long, parallel transmission lines between the Denizli and Afyon substations.
-A third 18km long and 380kV transmission line will connect the power plant and the new substation at Denizli.
+The power plant was connected to the national grid through two 380kV, 13km-long, parallel transmission lines between the Denizli and Afyon substations.
+A third 18km-long and 380kV transmission line connects the power plant and the new substation at Denizli.